Usazoros: Distribution and habitat

-Originally a tropical and subtropical species in Central and South America, Usazoros hubbardi has expanded its range northwards into the United States.
+Native to southwest North America, Usazoros hubbardi has expanded its range northwards into the United States.
 This has probably occurred through the movement of winged females, possibly overwintering in piles of sawdust.
 Its normal habitat is under the loose bark of decomposing logs.

 Along with Centrozoros snyderi from southern Florida, Hubbard's angel insect is one of only two members of this order to be found in the United States, the rest of the order being largely tropical in distribution.
 Hubbard's angel insect has been detected in Alabama, Arkansas, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and West Virginia.

 Ecology

 Hubbard's angel insects are gregarious and are usually found under bark in small groups.
 They feed on fungal spores and hyphae, and scavenge for dead mites, nematodes and other small invertebrates.
 They often groom themselves or each other, using their mouthparts to clean their own antennae, legs and hind part of the abdomen, while other individuals clean the thorax and front of the abdomen.
 This allogrooming may be important to help avoid the fungal attacks that kill many zorapterans.
 On being disturbed by removal of the bark, the insects scuttle rapidly away to hide in crevices.
 The small pale insects may be confused with termites, but move much faster.

 When conditions are suitable for the insects, only wingless females are present, which breed by parthenogenesis.
 Batches of eggs are concealed under chewed food particles and guarded by the mother.
 The eggs hatch after a few weeks and the nymphs moult four or five times as they grow.
 Under adverse conditions, such as when the insects become overcrowded or run out of food, the females lay eggs that hatch into nymphs that develop into winged males and winged females.
 These fly off in due course to search for more suitable places to colonise.
 On arrival, they shed their wings and mate repeatedly.
 During courtship, the males offer the females droplets of a liquid secreted by glands on their heads.